The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Introduction

-In this paper, we present a new method for finding representations of a set of input variables $X$ which retain the causal information between $X$ and a specified target variable $Y$.
-Namely, we introduce a causal version of the IB Lagrangian designed to attain its minima when the representation $T$ of $X$ compresses $X$ as much as possible while maintaining as much \emph{causal} control over $Y$ as desired, with the trade-off between these properties governed by a parameter $\beta$.
-We derive the \emph{Causal Information Bottleneck (CIB) Lagrangian} by first establishing an axiomatic description of what constitutes an \emph{optimal causal representation}.
-Similar to the original Information Bottleneck paper \citep{tishby2000information}, we take all variables to be discrete, and we assume that we have access to the joint distribution over all variables.
-Additionally, the causal graph containing $X$ and $Y$ is taken to be known.
+In this paper, we present a new method for learning abstractions of a set of input variables $X$ which retain the causal information between $X$ and a specified target variable $Y$.
+Namely, we introduce a causal version of the IB Lagrangian designed to attain its minima when the abstraction $T$ of $X$ compresses $X$ as much as possible while maintaining as much \emph{causal} control over $Y$ as desired, with the trade-off between these properties governed by a parameter $\beta$.
+We derive the \emph{Causal Information Bottleneck (CIB) Lagrangian} by first establishing an axiomatic description of what constitutes an \emph{optimal causal variable abstraction}\footnotemark.

+As in the original Information Bottleneck paper \citep{tishby2000information}, we take all variables to be discrete, and the abstractions are learned using solely the joint distribution.
+The CIB method does not require access to the full DAG; it only requires that post-intervention distributions are either provided or identifiable.
+In our experiments, the causal effect of $X$ on $Y$ is taken to be identifiable by the use of the backdoor criterion.
+Our experiments confirm that optimal causal variable abstractions $T$ reveal the form of the causal interactions among the abstracted variables $X_{i}$.
+Thus, and because $T$ preserves the causal control that $X$ has over $Y$, one can use $T$ instead of $X$ to reason about what interventions to perform. $T$ can then be seen as an auxiliary variable which can give us insights about the causal relationship between $X$ and $Y$, and how to intervene on $X$.

-The contributions of this paper can be stated as follows: \begin{itemize} \item We propose an axiomatic definition of optimal causal representation, which naturally extends previous definitions of optimal representation. \item We derive a causal version of the Information Bottleneck Lagrangian from those axioms, thereby formulating the problem of optimal causal representation learning as a minimization problem.
-To the best of our knowledge, this is the first time that representations of variables are designed to be interventionally relevant for the target variable. \item We propose a definition of equivalence for representations and an information-theoretical metric to capture it in the deterministic case. \item We derive a backdoor criterion formula for representations, enabling us to compute a representation's post-intervention distribution from observational data. \end{itemize}
+The contributions of this paper can be stated as follows. (i) We propose an axiomatic definition of \emph{optimal causal variable abstraction} (OCVA), which naturally extends previous non-causal definitions. (ii) We derive a causal version of the Information Bottleneck Lagrangian from those axioms, thereby formulating the problem of optimal causal variable abstraction learning as a minimization problem. (iii) We propose a definition of variable abstraction intervention, and obtain a backdoor criterion formula for variable abstractions, enabling us to compute an abstractions's post-intervention distribution from observational data.
+As a supplementary result, we propose a definition of equivalence for variable abstractions and show that the variation of information between two variables representations is zero when they are equivalent.